speedball2001/identitychooser-mx/README.md

 ## Notes

-Starting with version 4, Identity Chooser is a pure mail extension without using any experiment APIs.
+Starting with version 4, Identity Chooser is a pure mail extension and doesn't use any experiment APIs.

 ## Attribution